This information is intended for use by health professionals

 For detailed instruction for use, refer to section 6.6.

 There are no absolute contraindications to the use of Emerade in an allergic emergency.

-Do not remove the needle shield until ready for use.
+Do not remove the cap until ready for use.

 Emerade must be administrated only into the anterolateral thigh.